Glossary

 • Purchased Leave

-Purchased leave is an agreement reached following consultation between the Employee and their Manager to allow the Employee to use part of their salary to purchase additional leave.
-Additional leave of up to ten days is available to Employees.
-The cost of the additional leave is averaged over the 12-month period and paid fortnightly through a reduction in the fortnightly payment of salaries and wages.
+Purchased leave is an agreement reached following consultation between an employee and their manager to allow the employee to use part of their salary to purchase additional leave.
+Additional leave of up to ten (10) days is available, the cost of which is averaged over the 12-month period and paid fortnightly by the employee, through a reduction to their fortnightly pay.

 • Purpose